melzoghbi/OutlookConnectorSDK/README.md

 # OutlookConnectorSDK
 Outlook Group Connector SDK simplifies your code in C# to send comprehensive Json payload (Canvas) that contains activities, tables, images and action links.

+Sample Application for registering and send messages is live here: https://github.com/melzoghbi/OutlookConnectorSDK

 This solution contains the following:

 ## 1) CloudServices Folder